thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 ----------------------

 The firmware binary files are located in build_<platform>/src/arch/xtensa/.
-Copy them to your target machine's /lib/firmware/intel/sof folder.
+The installer copies them to your target machine's ``/lib/firmware/intel/sof`` folder.

 .. code-block:: bash